Isola Bella Borromeo Palazzo & Gardens

 You're going to find lots of nice little Italian restaurants serving pizza, fish and seafood, and of course pasta, pretty well everywhere in the nearby mainland towns.
 I didn't really have a bad food experience anywhere (just some spotty service in a couple of places).
 Fisherman's Island has several seafood oriented restaurants; in my experience, seafood in Italy means calamari, squid, clams, sardines, and other local lake or mediterranean ocean fish...not so much shrimp, lobster or scallops as you'd expect in North America.

 What to Watch Before You Go / Movie Trivia

 The film Rome Adventure (1962), while set and filmed primarily in Rome, also filmed in the Dolomites and Isola Bella as a filming location.
 This romantic drama stars Suzanne Pleshette and Troy Donahue, with Angie Dickinson, Rossano Brazzi, Constance Ford, Chad Everett, and Hampton Fancher.

-Our tour to Northern Italy also included Shakespeare's Fair Verona, the lovely Isola Bella with the Borromeo Palazzo and Gardens, a Prosecco wine-tasting at La Vigna di Sarah winery, Bolzano, Venice, and the historical and haunting islands of the Venetian Lagoon.
+Our tour to Northern Italy also included Shakespeare's Fair Verona, the lovely Isola Bella with the Borromeo Palazzo and Gardens, a Prosecco wine-tasting at La Vigna di Sarah winery, Bolzano, the Prince-Bishops city of Trento, Venice and the historical and haunting islands of the Venetian Lagoon, and Lake Como.
 On our own before the tour, we had visited Florence and Cinque Terre, staying in the village of Monterosso al Mare for a couple of nights.